blkpvnthr/auto-trader/README.md

 </p>
 <!-- markdownlint-enable MD033 -->

-This is an investor information page that goes over company goals. <a href="https://quantumquant.trade">quantumquant.trade</a>
+This is the investor information page that goes over company goals. <a href="https://quantumquant.trade">quantumquant.trade</a>

 <!-- Image carousel / gallery (README-friendly) -->
 <p align="center">